Colorado BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+Never used BetMGM before?
+Getting started is easy.
+To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Just follow our link, and the BetMGM site or app will walk you through the process.

-Looking to bet on a game today but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think the team you bet on will win, simple as that!
-And if they do, and you bet $10 with odds of -110, you'd get $19 back.
+Have the desire to bet on one of today's games but aren't quite sure where to begin?
+We're here to help.
+Betting the moneyline, spread, and over/under are a few of the most common ways to place bets.
+A moneyline bet means that you think one of the teams will win the contest.
+Pretty simple.
+If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.

 Games in Colorado Today